asterd/laravel-secure-input/readme.md

 - `sanitize` → cleans input and continues.
 - `block` → aborts with 400 on suspicious payload.
 - `log` → only logs, does not touch the payload.

+### File Upload Security

+The middleware now includes file upload security checks that:
+- Block dangerous file extensions by default (PHP, executable files, etc.)
+- Are configurable through the `file_upload_security` config section
+- Can be disabled entirely if not needed
+- Log suspicious upload attempts when logging is enabled

+## Performance Considerations

+The middleware is designed to be lightweight and fast:
+- Only processes requests when necessary
+- Uses efficient pattern matching for threat detection
+- File upload checks only occur when files are actually being uploaded
+- Configuration options allow you to disable specific security features for performance-critical routes

 ## License